yashrb24/popl-project/README.md

 - To address this, a custom malloc function has been written by us.
 This implementation allocates memory within a global buffer, aiming to replicate the memory allocation behaviour of the original malloc.
 For developers, the change is minimal—simply substituting custom_malloc for malloc when requesting memory.
 The specifics of how and where memory is obtained remain opaque to the developer, akin to malloc.
 KLEE can successfully work on this global buffer.
 - These adjustments are crucial to ensure compatibility with verification tools.
 Adhering to specific coding practices and patterns significantly enhances the effectiveness of such tools in verification, contributing to the code's overall correctness and safety for deployment in production environments.

+### Code Logic Progression
+This code snippet demonstrates a simplistic memory allocation scheme using a fixedsize buffer and manual bookkeeping of allocated regions.
+It also introduces symbolic execution to explore different execution paths, typically used in testing and verification
+1. Allocate memory from globalBuffer .
+2. Assign symbolic values to allocated memory blocks.
+3. Print these symbolic values.
+4. Free allocated memory.